MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 ---

-### Start Voice/Video Call Figure [8.5]
+### Start Voice/Video Call Figure [7.2.5]

 The User sends a `POST /calls` request with sessionId and tracks array (["audio"] or ["audio", "video"]) through the Call Gateway to the Call Controller.

-The Call Controller validates the session exists and mode is "voice" or "video" via the Session Repository.
-If invalid, it returns `400 Invalid Session Mode`.
+The Call Controller validates the session exists and mode is "voice" or "video" via Session Repository.
+If invalid, returns `400 Invalid Session Mode`.

-The WebRTC Service creates a new CallSession record in the Call Repository with status="created" and the requested tracks.
+The WebRTC Service creates a new CallSession record in PostgreSQL Call Repository with status="created" and the requested tracks.

-The system generates server-side SDP offer using the WebRTC signaling layer and saves it in the CallSession record.
+The system generates server-side SDP offer using WebRTC signaling layer and caches it in Redis (ephemeral signaling state).

 The Call Controller responds with `201 Created`, returning the callId, SDP offer, and STUN/TURN server configuration.